Maintaining Healthy Roots

 Not all risks to yield are easy to spot – some exist below the surface.
 Root health is essential to overall crop health.
 Without it, plants are more susceptible to stress factors, such as cold spells, drought and disease.

-Nematodes, though small, are one of the major challenges to the root health of California tree nuts and grape vines.
+Nematodes, though small, are one of the major challenges to the root health of California and Arizona nut, grape, citrus, vegetable and berry crops.
 These tiny roundworms feed on plants’ roots, limiting their ability to take in vital nutrients and drastically reducing yield and vigor.

-To stop nematodes in California grapes and tree nuts, growers must stay vigilant.
-Even with good pre-plant practices, such as proper sanitation and fumigation, nematodes can build up in the soil year-round.
-But vigilant monitoring and cultural practices — paired with crop protection products — can protect tree nuts and grape vines, ensuring healthy crops and strong productivity.
+To stop nematodes, growers must stay vigilant.
+Monitoring and cultural practices – paired with crop protection products – can protect trees and vines, ensuring healthy crops and strong productivity.

 Nematologist Mike McKenry explains how rootstock choice, soils and treatment plans affect the impact of these damaging pests.